Asymmetric canonical correlation analysis of Riemannian and high-dimensional data: Estimation

 where $\hat{T} \in \rone^{p \times d}$ and $\hat{H} \in \rone^{d \times d}$ are estimates of $T$ and $H$, respectively.
 Then, $\hat{T} = \left[ \hat \theta_1, \ldots, \hat \theta_d\right]$ is a matrix whose columns $\hat{\theta}_k$ are the estimates of $\theta_k$, and $\hat{H} = \left[\hat \eta_1, \ldots, \hat \eta_d \right]$ is a matrix whose columns $\hat{\eta}_k$ are the estimates of $\eta_k$.
 The estimated canonical functions are therefore given by $\hat{\psi}_k = \sum_{j=1}^d \hat{\eta}_{kj} \hat{\phi}_j$, for $k = 1, \ldots d$, resulting in the estimated canonical functions and vectors $(\hat{\psi}_k, \hat \theta_k)$. \end{enumerate}

 The sparsity-promoting regularization norm employed in equation \eqref{eq:grp_lasso} encourages entire rows of the matrix $B$ to be set to zero.
 From the equation $\hat{T} = \hat{B}\hat{\tilde{H}}\hat{D}^{-1}$, it follows that the corresponding rows of $\hat{T}$ will also be zero.
 This yields canonical vectors $\{\theta_k\}$ with a group sparsity structure, meaning they share identical sparsity patterns.

-The main steps of the estimation procedure are summarized in Algorithm~\ref{alg:asymmetric_sparse_fun_cca}.
+The main steps of the estimation procedure are summarized in Algorithm~\ref{alg:asymmetric_sparse_fun_cca}, which we refer to as \textit{asymmetric sparse-functional CCA}.